ess-dive-community/essdive-sample-id-metadata/guide.md

 Here you will find proposed guidelines for standardizing sample metadata to describe interdisciplinary samples within DOE's Environmental Systems Science community.

 Most of the sample metadata follows [SESAR's metadata guidelines](http://doi.org/10.5281/zenodo.3874923).
-However, we have proposed changes to metadata elements, specific requirements, and vocabularies based on ESS community needs.
+However, we modified some metadata elements, specific requirements, and vocabularies based on ESS community needs.
 This includes additional fields, which mostly come from biodiversity standards [Darwin Core](https://dwc.tdwg.org/), or genomic standards [Minimum Information about any Sequence (MIxS)](https://gensc.org/mixs/).

 We seek any additional feedback, with the goal of making ESS sample information **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable (FAIR).